shinytoyrobots/shinytoyrobots-hugo/content/posts/20210202-bachelor-s25e05/index.md

 It's played as something tragic, but it's really not.
 It was sex work shaming, it was bullying, it was despicable behavior from Anna.

-The Bachelor is using #METOO as a way to boost its ratings.
+The Bachelor is using bullying and slut shaming to boost ratings.

 On a less serious note...is Anna's outfit supposed to be from a disco scene from the 1970s Buck Rogers show?